Will Deer Walk With The Wind

 Additionally, deer of every age class seem to pay less attention to the prevailing wind direction when traveling through low-pressure areas, where they face little chance of human interaction or threat of danger.

-Simply put, when deer are not on edge, they do occasionally let their guard down, if only to a minor extent.
+Simply put, when deer are not on edge, they occasionally let their guard down, if only to a minor extent.

 Putting A Plan Into Motion